 To help avoid overeating at parties have a meal rich in protein and/or complex carbohydrates before leaving home.
 This will have you feeling satisfied and less likely to overeat when out.
 This is also useful when alcohol is involved.
 After a few drinks, our best efforts to avoid high calorie foods (midnight kebabs I’m looking at you) can be diminished.
 Ensuring you’ve had something substantial before going out will help reduce those cravings.

 And finally, when trying to eat mindfully over the holidays and confronted by many different food options, my golden rule of thumb is veggies first.
 Loading up your plate with vegetables or salad at social events is an effective way to ensure the meal stays relatively healthy and keeps you fuller for longer.

 Ditch the Guilt (and Goals)

 The more we restrict ourselves from something, the more we will want it.
 Ditch the guilt and indulge these holidays with a mindful approach.
-That is, eating well majority of the time and enjoying those food or drinks that you normally wouldn’t eat.
-By allowing yourself these foods and not telling yourself no, you open up the doors to a healthy relationship with food that allows yourself to enjoy these treats a whole lot more.
+That is, eating well the majority of the time and enjoying that food or drinks that you normally wouldn’t eat.
+By allowing yourself these foods and not telling yourself no, you open up the doors to a healthy relationship with food that allows you to enjoy these treats a whole lot more.